katspaugh/wavesurfer.js/README.md

 ```
 This makes sure the website uses the latest version of the wavesurfer.js library.

-Next, update the website with this command:
+Next, update the website content with this command:

 ```console
 npm run update